datacraft-dsc/DEPs/0/README.md

 ## Bundle

-A special type of Asset that represents a collection of other Assets.
-A Bundle can be regarded as analogous to a folder or directory in traditional computer file systems.
+A special type of Asset that represents an aggregation of other Assets.

+A Bundle can be regarded as analogous to a folder or directory in traditional computer file systems, except that a Bundle is immutable: the contents cannot be changed once it has been created.
+This is important for ensuring that data usage can be audited and integrity checked in the future.

 ## Collection